MenaWANG/coursera-mlflow-HuggingFace/exploratory/ReadMe.md

 conda env update --file conda_env.yml --prune
 ```

-To run the ML project within this directory
+To run the ML project within this directory, just pass on the value of project parameters and run like below
 ```
 mlflow run . -P filename=carriage.csv